Close

 Transit and Special Categories

 Multiple-entry options are available across most categories, with validity periods ranging from 30 days to one year depending on visa type and applicant circumstances.
+All visitors must hold a passport valid for 6 months, and holders of passports from 69 jurisdictions can visit Nicaragua without a visa for up to 90 days.

 04